pni-lab/connattractor/docs/01-paper.md

 Hopfield relaxation procedure (A).
 The four attractor states are also visualized in their corresponding position on the PCA-based projection.
 The first two principal components yield a clear separation of the attractive state basins (cross-validated classification accuracy: 95.5%, Supplementary Material **X**).
-We refer to the resulting visualization as the Hopfield projection and use it to visualize fcHNN-derived and empirical brain dynamics throughout the rest of the manuscript.
+We refer to the resulting visualization as the fcHNN projection and use it to visualize fcHNN-derived and empirical brain dynamics throughout the rest of the manuscript.
 **E** At its simplest form, the fcHNN framework entails only two free hyperparameters: the temperature parameter
 $\beta$ (left) that controls the number of attractor states and the noise parameter of the stochastic relaxation